ncatlab/nlab-content/pages/2/0/6/8/18602/content.md

 * Kirill Melnikov, Arkady Vainshtein, _Theory of the Muon Anomalous Magnetic Moment_, Springer Tracts in Modern Physics 216, 2006

-* Friedrich Jegerlehner, _The Anomalous Magnetic Moment of the Muon_, Springer Tracts in Modern Physics 226, Springer-Verlag Berlin Heidelberg, 2008
+* [[Friedrich Jegerlehner]], _The Anomalous Magnetic Moment of the Muon_, Springer Tracts in Modern Physics 226, Springer-Verlag Berlin Heidelberg, 2008

 Discussion of precision experiment and possible deviation from theory: